chtenb/neo-ansi/DESIGN.md

 |fd |253|ac03| |
 |fe |254|ac02| |
 |ff |255|ac01| |

-Even though colors e8-ff are gray scale according to the ANSI spec, we do not require them to be as such.
-It is recommended that these colors follow a natural scale fitting to the color palette.

 ## UI Non-text Colors
 Colors for usage on elements that are not text, like gutters.